-C.3 Details of share capital The Company has an authorised share capital of: 800,000,000 Ordinary Shares; 150,000,000 C Shares; and 150,000,000 C Shares, and 150,000,000 Deferred Shares.
-As at 26 March 2015 (being the latest practicable date before publication of this document), there were 514,450,286 Ordinary Shares and no C Shares or Deferred Shares in issue.
+Section C - Securities C.1 Type and class of securities being offered and admitted to trading and identification number The Company intends to issue up to 175 million New Ordinary Shares of £0.01 each at a minimum issue price equal to the prevailing NAV per Ordinary Share (cum-income) at the time of allotment together with a premium intended to at least cover the costs and expenses of the relevant placing of Ordinary Shares (including, without limitation, any placing commissions) and the initial investment of the amounts raised pursuant to the Placing Programme.
+The ISIN for the Ordinary Shares (which includes the New Ordinary Shares) is JE00B6173J15.
+C.2 Currency denomination of Ordinary Shares The Ordinary Shares are denominated in sterling.
+C.3 Details of share capital The Company has an authorised share capital of: 800,000,000 Ordinary Shares of £0.01 each; 150,000,000 C Shares of £0.01 each; and 150,000,000 Deferred Shares of £0.01 each.
+As at 14 April 2016 (being the latest practicable date before publication of this document), there were 594,599,568 Ordinary Shares (fully paid) and no C Shares or Deferred Shares in issue.
 C.4 Rights attaching to the Ordinary Shares The holders of Ordinary Shares shall only be entitled to receive, and to participate in, any dividends declared in relation to the Ordinary Shares that they hold.
 On a winding-up or a return of capital by the Company, the holders of Ordinary Shares shall be entitled to all of the Company's remaining net assets after taking into account any net assets attributable to any C Shares in issue.
 The Ordinary Shares carry the right to receive notice of, attend and vote at general meetings of the Company.
 The consent of the holders of Ordinary Shares will be required for the variation of any rights attached to the Ordinary Shares.
-C.5 Restrictions on the transferability Not applicable. of Ordinary Shares C.6 Application for admission to trading on a regulated market Application will be made for the New Ordinary Shares, when issued, to be admitted to the Premium Listing segment of the Official List and to trading on the Main Market of the London Stock Exchange.
-It is expected that Admission will occur, and that dealings in the New Ordinary Shares will commence, not later than 29 March 2016.
+C.5 Restrictions on the transferability of Ordinary Shares Not applicable.
+C.6 Application for admission to trading on a regulated market Application will be made for the New Ordinary Shares, when issued, to be admitted to the Premium Listing segment of the Official List and to trading on the Main Market of the London Stock Exchange.
+It is expected that Admission will occur, and that dealings in the New Ordinary Shares will commence, not later than 17 April 2017.
 C.7 Dividend policy The Company seeks to provide Shareholders with regular, sustained, long-term distributions.
-The four quarterly dividends per Ordinary Share declared in respect of the financial year ended 30 September 2014 were, in aggregate, 7.60 pence.
-In respect of the financial year ending on 30 September 2015, the Company declared a dividend of 1.90 pence per Ordinary Share in January 2015.
+The Company pays dividends on a quarterly basis with dividends declared in January, April, July and October and paid in February, May, August and November in each financial year.
+The four quarterly dividends per Ordinary Share declared in respect of the financial year ended 30 September 2015 were, in aggregate, 7.60 pence.
+In respect of the financial year ending on 30 September 2016, the Company has so far declared a dividend of 1.9 pence per Ordinary Share in January 2016 and a dividend of 1.9 pence per Ordinary Share in April 2016.

 The Company has previously offered a scrip dividend alternative to Shareholders and anticipates that it will continue to do so.

 The Company intends to comply with regulation 19 of the Investment Trust (Approved Company) (Tax) Regulations 2011 as if it were a UK investment trust for the purposes of distributions and accordingly will not retain more than 15 per cent. of its income in respect of an accounting period.
-1